How To Become Licensed As A Lead Professional In Missouri

 - Is a company or a contractor who conducts any of the activities mentioned above (lead abatement contractor).
 Please see "Who needs to be licensed as a lead abatement contractor?" below.

-Licensure is not required if you are a homeowner or property owner who is conducting an abatement project on your own home or dwelling unit so long as you or your immediate family live there, and no child who has been identified as having an elevated blood lead level resides in the building.
+Licensure is not required if you are a homeowner or property owner who is conducting an abatement project on your own home or dwelling unit so long as only you or your immediate family live there, and no child who has been identified as having an elevated blood lead level resides in the building.

 Who Needs To Be Licensed As A Lead Abatement Contractor?